-DR. WADE HARTRICK, Chairman
+DR. C. E. KISER, Chairman

-Professor Hartrick; Associate Professors Brewster, Sanders; Assistant Professors BLACK, BUCKNER, CRAMER, DELORME, FREELAND, MIDDAGH, RYAN, SAYLES, Bixler, Brockmoller, Brownlow, Cowart, Dale, Dickinson, Hewitt, Rister, C. Walker, Wingo
+Professors Kisen, HARTRICK; Associate Professors Brewster, Sanders; Assistant Professors Bennett, Black, Buckner, Cramer, Freeland, Middach, Ryan, Sayles, Smith; Instructors Barres, Heuser, Howard, Mayhall, Neprud, R. Walker; Lecturers Bixler, Brockmoller, Brownlow, Cowart, Dickinson, Ellenburg, G. Walker.

-Majors in this department may secure the degree of Bachelor of Business Administration or Bachelor of Arts.
+Majors in this department may secure the degree of Bachelor of Business Adminis-tration or Bachelor of Arts.
 For those preparing particularly for business careers, the Bachelor of Business Administration degree is recommended.
 Students choosing the Bachelor of Arts degree may major in Economics or Business Administration.

-Each student is strongly advised to consult with the advisor in his field of concentration, including Accounting, Economics, Finance, Foreign Trade, Insurance, Labor and Industrial Management, Marketing, Office Management, Real Estate, Secretarial Science, Statistics, and Transportation.
+Bachelor of Arts degree may major in Economics or Business Administration.
+Each student is strongly advised to consult with the advisor in his field of concen-tration, including Accounting, Economics, Finance, Foreign Trade, Insurance, Labor and Industrial Management, Marketing, Office Management, Real Estate, Secretarial Science, Statistics, and Transportation.
 Students wishing to teach subjects in economics or business in high school or college should plan their courses with the aid of the department chairman.
 Students interested in the study of law should follow the Pre-law Plan leading toward the Bachelor of Business Administration degree.

-Note to project and minors in this department.
-In order that your courses may be

 Note to majors and minors in this department: In order that your courses may be co-ordinated and planned in advance, you are urged to counsel with the chairman of this department before registration in your sophomore year.
 Advice at this stage may prevent subsequent difficulties in your program.
 Mature students, properly qualified with adequate business education and experience, may enter courses by permission of the department chairman.